aoqia194/pz-syntax-extension/README.md

 ## Configuration
 By default the Project Zomboid directory is "C:\Program Files (x86)\Steam\steamapps\common\ProjectZomboid\media\scripts", but you can change this in the settings of the extension.
-You can add custom filename if you want they be detected as "pz-scripting" file
+You can add custom filename if you want they be detected as "pz-scripts" file

 ## Known issues
-Sometime items/craftRecipe files are not detected as pz-scripting, in this case close them all.
+Sometime items/craftRecipe files are not detected as pz-scripts, in this case close them all.

 ## Installation if you want to evolve or fix the extension